 Pool

 A pool specifies a group of members to which the listener forwards client requests.
-A pool is associated to one listener.
-For complex configuration using L7 Policies, a listener can be associated to multiple pools.
+A pool is associated with one listener.
+For complex configuration using L7 Policies, a listener can be associated with multiple pools.
 The main pool attributes are the load balancing algorithm (e.g. Round Robin

 ) and the protocol that is used to query the members, e.g. HTTPS